 The function behind a logo goes far beyond being just a pretty visual.
 As the heart of your branding efforts, your logo should represent the essence of your company’s personality.
 But does that mean you need to hire a designer to achieve this result?
 Luckily not.
-These days, you can use a free logo maker to design a logo that is professional, aesthetic and meaningful.
+These days, you can use a free logo maker to design a logo that is professional, aesthetic and meaningful without needing to be a graphic design expert.

 When it comes to good logo design, there are a few simple, but essential rules you need to keep in mind.
 We met with Ofra Lior, Social Design Team Lead at Wix, to share some of her knowledge, and very useful logo design tips.
-She shared some easy tweaks and helpful insights that will undoubtedly make a big difference.
+She shared some easy tweaks and helpful insights that will undoubtedly make a big difference as part of your own research for your logo design.

 From the rules of using handwritten fonts to understanding the importance of balance and thoughtful design, here are our tips on how to make a good logo.